Theo Todman's Web Page - Notes Pages

 - In default of other enthusiastic volunteers I have taken on various roles on the Committee for Mayflower: I’m Chairman, Secretary, Team Captain, Webmaster and an accounts signatory; I can also run the scoring system, though prefer only as a backup.

-- For 25Q4 onwards, I’ve decided to play F2F once a week with David P at Mayflower, and – very occasionally – with Colin or Albert when David’s not around.
+- From 25Q4 onwards, I’ve decided to play F2F once a week with David P at Mayflower, and – very occasionally – with Colin or Albert when David’s not around.

-- I now also play on-line twice a week using RealBridge at a couple of strong clubs: Leighton Buzzard and Milton Keynes.
-Once with David P and once with Dave T.
+- I now also play on-line once or twice a week using RealBridge at a few strong clubs: Leighton Buzzard, Milton Keynes and Cumbria.
+Usually with Dave T but occasionally with David P.

 - Otherwise, I’ll play in the occasional social event and in suitable EBU or ECBA events, with either David P or Dave T.